ellisemoon/ellisemoon.github.io/about.md

 ## About Me

-Master's student in Linguistics at the University of Rochester
+Master's student in Linguistics at the [University of Rochester](http://www.sas.rochester.edu/lin/).

 </div>